CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Experimental Evaluation

 \subsection{Baselines}

-We compare GENCAT against four representative CAT baselines: \textbf{1PL\_IRT}: The standard baseline in the CAT literature.
-It models the probability of a correct response under the 1PL IRT model and selects the next question with maximum Fisher Information. \textbf{BOBCAT}: A data-driven framework that jointly learns both the response model and the question selection algorithm, using bilevel optimization to minimize prediction error on test set. \textbf{NCAT}: A follow-up to BOBCAT that use reinforcement learning to learn a policy that maximizes prediction accuracy on test set. \textbf{LACAT}: An LLM agent-based framework that uses multiple agents to decide which question to select next.
-However, unlike GENCAT, it still relies on binary-valued response correctness rather than open-ended responses.
+We compare the three variants of CodeGENCAT (\textbf{Uncertainty}, \textbf{Diversity}, and \textbf{Information}) against four representative CAT baselines: \textbf{1PL IRT}: The standard baseline in the CAT literature.
+It models the probability of a correct response under the 1PL IRT model and selects the next question with maximum Fisher Information. \textbf{BOBCAT} \cite{ghosh2021bobcat}: A framework that jointly learns both the response model and the question selection algorithm and uses bilevel optimization to minimize prediction error on the test set. \textbf{NCAT} \cite{zhuang2022fully}: A follow-up to BOBCAT that use reinforcement learning to learn a policy that maximizes prediction accuracy on the test set. \textbf{LACAT} \cite{cheng2024towards}: An LLM agent-based framework that uses multiple agents to decide which question to select next.
+Unlike CodeGENCAT, LACAT still relies on binary response correctness rather than open-ended responses.